Pre-eclampsia is a serious disorder of pregnancy characterised by high maternal blood pressure, protein in the urine and severe fluid retention.

 The placenta in the uterus is a special organ that allows oxygen and nutrients to pass from the mother's bloodstream to the baby, and waste products (such as carbon dioxide) to pass from the baby's bloodstream to the mother.
 In pre-eclampsia, blood flow to the placenta is obstructed.
 In severe cases, the baby can be gradually starved of oxygen and nutrients, which may affect it's growth.
 All these lead to:

 - Neonatal hypoglycemia (low glucose)

 This growth restriction threatens the life of the baby and it may be necessary to deliver the baby prematurely.
 Another serious complication of pre-eclampsia is abruption, which means the placenta separates from the uterine wall and the woman experiences vaginal bleeding and abdominal pain.
 This is a medical emergency.

-Since pre-eclampsia can be asymptomatic, regular antenatal check up is advised.
-Bed rest, in early stages may control the situation.
+Since pre-eclampsia can be asymptomatic, a regular antenatal check up is advised.
+Bed rest, in the early stages may help control the situation.
 Sometimes medication is needed to control blood pressure.
-But if the signs of toxaemia and poor foetal growth persist, it will often be necessary to induce labour and get the baby born a week or 2 early.
+But if the signs of toxaemia and poor foetal growth persist, it will often be necessary to induce labour and have the baby born a week or two early.

 - First pregnancy or a new partner